CARE CONCIERGE FAQ

 Assisted living communities have risen in cost over the past few years due to the increased level of service they typically provide.
 Current day assisted living communities may offer 24-hour nursing in addition to their normal care staff; enhanced amenities such as on-site movie theaters, fitness centers, and swimming pools; gourmet meals served in professionally staffed, on-site restaurants, and more.
 Communities also are more often capable of caring for residents longer than previous years, allowing residents to avoid nursing homes much more often.

-The Care Concierge of New England does not charge our clients for assisted living and memory care placement services.
 We get paid by the providers themselves when a new resident moves into their community, although we will partner with any community in good standing whether we have a contract with them or not.
 Our organization prides itself on its integrity and we will continue to do everything we can to help anyone and everyone who reaches out to us for advice.

 We carefully vet each partner community to ensure they have the culture, the services, and the integrity we would be looking for if we were seeking assisted living for our own loved ones.
 Often times, we will personally tour the community before recommending that community to any clients, so we have the opportunity to meet the community team and observe a 'day in the life' of that community's residents.